joaquinelio/litul-crud/README.md

 Started on
-April 9, 1019       -- taking longer than I expected --
+April 9, 1619     -- taking longer than I expected --           Note: Look for Ming art will became rare.

 By
 Joaquin Elio 'Lito' Fernandez, Elio de Buenos Aires...

 *Finished?*  Not quite.